jpreecedev/developerhandbook/src/pages/pass-microsoft-exam-70-486-in-30-days/index.md

 **Pros;** Each objective on the exam receives equal coverage.
 There are some good insights into the various technologies at a high level, and the author is clearly very experienced in this field.

 **Cons;** This is the official book from Microsoft from the 70-486 exam, and it is somewhat off the mark.
 The objectives/sections/chapters are disjointed and only covered at a very high level.
 The book is severely lacking in detail and code samples/walkthroughs.
-If you really want to read a book, I **highly** recommend reading [Professional ASP.NET MVC 4](http://www.amazon.co.uk/gp/product/B009F09SRM/ref=as_li_tf_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=B009F09SRM&linkCode=as2&tag=jprecom-21), which was written by Jon Galloway, Phil Haack, Brad Wilson, Scott Allen and Scott Hanselman.
+If you really want to read a book, I **highly** recommend reading *Professional ASP.NET MVC 4*, which was written by Jon Galloway, Phil Haack, Brad Wilson, Scott Allen and Scott Hanselman.
 Five people who are leading experts in this field.
 I learnt a lot from this book, it flows well, there are sufficient code samples and the book is very engaging.

 ### Microsoft Virtual Academy (MVA) JumpStart